GISSAL/ads-b/README.md

 * Add a file or enterprise geodatabase to your project that contains, at minimum, two tables imported from the FAA Releasable Database.
 The required tables are MASTER and ACFTREF.
 A compressed file containing text-based attribute tables valid for a calendar year can be downloaded from https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download/.
 * Finally, download the ADS-B Overflight Analysis Toolbox and add it to your ArcGIS Pro project.

+Tools in the ADS-B Overflight Analysis Toolbox provide several checks that remove records from further analysis.
+Users may need to modify these procedures to suit their particular needs.
+Filtering operations are outlined in the Description section for each tool.
+Those indicated by **bold** text are operations that are hard-coded into the script and cann be changed within the script tool dialog window while those that are *italicized* are controlled by user-defined parameters in the script tool.

 ### Tool #1 - Process Raw ADS-B Data Files

 *Summary*